uriel1998/ainkcontracts/AInk_contract_anthologist_anthology.md

 #TERMS OF AGREEMENT
 ##GRANT OF RIGHTS
 The Anthologist grants nonexclusive worldwide print and digital rights in the English language in all readable print formats - including electronic rights for one year post first publication of the work.
+Exceptions to exclusivity will be made on a per-case basis for single-author collections including the individual author's portion of the Work, or if a portion of the Work is selected for a "best of the year" anthology, provided the Anthologist gives the Publisher prior written notice.

 The Anthologist grants to the Publisher the non-exclusive right to print, publish and sell the Work in print and digital formats in English and to exercise and grant the non-exclusive rights to the Work to third parties for the full term of copyright available to the Work in the Territory as part of the anthology.

+The Anthologist shall ensure that each Author agrees that at such time as their portion of the Work is included in any book, whether or not it be entirely composed of the Author's own work, *Alliteration Ink* will be given credit as a publisher of the Work and the Work will be cited with its full title(s) as it appears in **ANTHOLOGY**.

 ##RIGHTS RETAINED